Abenezergirma/Chapter-2/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this project, please follow our

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under

 ## Contact

-For questions or inquiries, please contact [Your Name](mailto:youremail@example.com).
+For questions or inquiries, please contact

 ---